 The constant attention probably stresses them out, so I gave them plenty of space.

 Happy Hour at Mister A's

 I expected a nice view of the skyline.
 However, I was also surprised to find you have a perfect look at planes approaching and landing at the airport!

 The outdoor patio is well worth a visit.
 I dropped by mid-afternoon, which meant it wasn't crowded, but the sun was intense.
 Be sure to check the dress code on their website before you go.

 Located downtown, the historic neighborhood of Little Italy is at the epicenter of San Diego's dining scene, with restaurants like Born & Raised and Kettner Exchange attracting locals and visitors alike.

 Drinks in Gaslamp Quarter

-Once you've got your fill of delicious food in Little Italy, it's a short walk to the Gaslamp Quarter where bars and nightclubs draw everyone in for a drink (or three).
+Once you've got your delicious food in Little Italy, it's a short walk to the Gaslamp Quarter, where bars and nightclubs draw everyone in for a drink (or three).

 Beaches: Pacific Beach Pier, Mission Bay

-Beach culture is a big part of what makes San Diego an appealing place to visit and live.
+Beach culture is a big part of what makes San Diego an attractive place to visit and live.